 Drought Dashboard

-The Gallatin River Basin is drought prone.
+The Gallatin River is drought prone.

 Drought is not merely a natural event; it is dependent on the demand people place on water supplies.
 Water conservation is one the easiest steps we can take to help mitigate the impacts of drought.